Initiatives to Address Climate Change|Environment|Sustainability|ULVAC, Inc.

 Metrics and Targets

-• In order to actively address climate issues as a responsible member of society, the ULVAC Group has set medium-to long-term targets for GHG emissions from its business activities, namely, a 40% reduction in 2030 (compared with 2020) and effectively zero in 2050.
+• In order to actively address climate issues as a responsible member of society, the ULVAC Group has set medium-to long-term targets for GHG emissions from its business activities, namely a 50% reduction in 2030 (compared with 2023) and effectively zero in 2050.
 We will take action to mitigate climate change by endeavoring to curb GHG emissions throughout our activities, such as by doing our utmost to conserve energy in Japan and overseas, installing solar power generation facilities, introducing renewable energy, and developing environmentally friendly products.

 Solar power generation system